stjude-rust-labs/rfcs/text/0000-placeholder.md

 # Placeholder

-We need a document here for the CI, but there are not currently any "accepted" RFCs.
+We need a document here for the build, but there are not currently any "accepted" RFCs.